matthewcarlsonhome-cmd/skillengine/INSTRUCTIONS.md

 # Project Setup Guide: How to Run Your Application

-You have all the correct code!
-This guide will walk you through exactly how to set up and run the SkillEngine application.
+This guide has been updated to use a professional development and deployment workflow.

+### Step 1: Install Node.js

+If you don't have it, install Node.js (which includes npm) from [nodejs.org](https://nodejs.org/).

-### Step 1: Create Your Project Folder Structure
+### Step 2: Create Your Project Folder Structure

-First, create a main folder called `skill-engine-app`.
+Create a main folder called `aicareerskills-app`.
 Inside it, create the sub-folders as shown below.

 ```
-skill-engine-app/
+aicareerskills-app/
 ├── components/
 │   └── ui/
 ├── hooks/